valmik/haptica_manipulation/README.md

         return true;
     }

-Margin =  is What's happening is that
+Margin = GoalJointTolerance is instantiated at like 10^-4, so it's not a problem.
+What's happening is that the bounds are failing when they shouldn't.
+There's no error in the C++ implementation, so they don't realize / it doesn't matter, but with Python it throws an exception.
+Just catch it and it'll be fine.